tomtom87/onsite/README.md

 ## Features
 - **detect_ py scripts**: Detects an event within a polygon, defined within the file.
 Called with command line arguments.
 Supports secure RTSP streams.
-- **backend/**: RESTful API for saving images too detected from the python scripts.
+- **backend/**: RESTful API for saving images that have been detected from the python scripts.

 - Easy setup with Python virtual environments and Node.js dependencies.
 - Manage multiple streams with PM2